yuvalohana10/simple-project/README.md

 # simple-project
-A simple project designed to learn code writing rules
+A simple project designed to learn rules for writing code and getting to know C#